What is dementia?

 What makes a space dementia friendly?

-In short, there are 2 main areas to consider: People and Environment.
+In short, there are two main areas to consider:

 Your members of staff can be an invaluable asset for your organisation, and good customer service can be key to helping somebody live well with dementia.
 Here are a few tips to help your staff deliver a more dementia-friendly service.